VidyaShetty13/ArgoCD-Basics-To-Production/01-GitOps/README.md

 ---

-## How GitOps Fits Into Real-World Delivery
+## ⭐⭐⭐⭐⭐How GitOps Fits Into Real-World Delivery

 GitOps defines a **single, consistent operating model** for managing applications and infrastructure using Git as the control plane.